Zonih/Zonih/README_SERVICE_RUN.md

 Hello!
 In this walkthrough, we will outline the steps involved before, during, and after a service run to retrieve and systematize data from the field.

 As you know, we have 70 Smart Solo Nodes deployed in a densely populated area.
-Since the batteries last approximately 28 days, it is essential to follow a systematic order for swapping the nodes (replacing old ones with new) and for downloading and uploading data to the servers.
+Since the batteries last approximately 28 days, it is essential to follow a systematic order for swapping the nodes (replacing old ones with new ones) and for downloading and uploading data to the servers.

 #### Before the Service Run